japerr/IntegrationGame/README.md

 Currently, there is no user mapping, so the username of the VCS needs to match the username in TeamCity for this to work.

-The plugin is automatically enabled for all projects and the user score is global.
+Although there is only one global scoure, you can configure in the administration section for which build configurations scoring is enabled.